passbolt/passbolt_help/_pages/api/resources/favorite.md

 ---
 title: Favorite
-layout: api
+layout: api_resource
 category: api
 slug: favorites
 permalink: /api/resources/favorites/index.html
 ---

-Favorite endpoints are used to add or remove a resource from your favorites.
+The Favorite endpoints are used to add or remove a Resource from your favorites.

 ## The Favorite object